-The MegaRAID SCSI 320-0 is part of the LSI Logic Intel i960RM/RS-based MegaRAID controller family, and is an entry-level to mid-range RAID controller solution.
-This controller offers a cost-effective way to implement RAID in a server.
+The MegaRAID SCSI 320-1 is part of the LSI Logic Intel GC80302-based MegaRAID controller family.
+The MegaRAID SCSI 320-1 is an entry level- to mid-range RAID controller solution.
+MegaRAID SCSI 320-1 offers a cost-effective way to implement RAID in a server.

-The MegaRAID SCSI 320-0 supports data transfer rates up to 320 megabytes per second (MB/s) per channel, and up to fifteen non-Ultra SCSI devices.
-MegaRAID SCSI 320-0 includes MegaRAID features and performance.
+The MegaRAID SCSI 320-1 has a Ultra320 and Wide SCSI channel supporting data transfer rates up to 320 megabytes per second (MB/s) per channel.
+The SCSI channel supports up to fifteen non-Ultra SCSI devices.
+MegaRAID SCSI 320-1 includes MegaRAID features and performance.